ASLeonard/pangenome_summer_school/Practicals.md

 First we need to gather some of the data we will be working
 ```
-wget reference
-wget reads
-wget short reads
+#Let's make a directory to store the data in
+mkdir data

+#Download a neatly named cattle reference, and then index it
+curl https://polybox.ethz.ch/index.php/s/d641EnjNf0TWw5f/download > data/ARS-UCD1.2.fa.gz
+samtools faidx data/ARS-UCD1.2.fa.gz

+#Download the HiFi reads from Original Braunvieh cow with sample accession SAMEA7759028.
+#These are only from chromosome 25 for simplicity.

+https://polybox.ethz.ch/index.php/s/C7fEDiQoDweJKFU/download > data/OxO.HiFi.25.fq.gz

+#Download some pre-aligned short reads for the same animal and generate the csi index for it
+curl https://polybox.ethz.ch/index.php/s/OrFlXd0G54Ntx6n/download > data/OxO.Illumina.25.bam
+samtools index -c data/OxO.Illumina.25.bam
 ```

 Now we want to align the reads to the reference with minimap2
 ```
-minimap2 -a -x map-hifi -t 4 <reference> <reads> | samtools sort - -@ 4 --write-index -o F1.bam
+minimap2 -a -x map-hifi -t 4 data/ARS-UCD1.2.fa.gz data/OxO.HiFi.25.fastq.gz | samtools sort - -@ 4 --write-index -T $TMPDIR -o OxO.HiFi.25.bam
 ```

 Where we are piping the SAM output of minimap2 into samtools to directly create our BAM alignment file.
-For minimap2, the parameters are `-a` to output SAM, `-x map-hifi` to use mapping parameters appropriate for HiFi reads, and `-t 4` to use 4 threads.
+For minimap2, the parameters are `-a` to output SAM with base-level alignment, `-x map-hifi` to use mapping parameters appropriate for HiFi reads, and `-t 4` to use 4 threads.
-For samtools, we are coordinate-sorting the output with 4 threads (`-@ 4`) and creating the ".bai" index file on the fly (`--write-index`).
+For samtools, we are coordinate-sorting the output with 4 threads (`-@ 4`) and creating the ".csi" index file on the fly (`--write-index`).

 We can now load the alignments into IGV to inspect them to get a feel for the data.
 In particular, examine the alignments near the start/end of the chromosome as well as looking for large, complex variants.

-At this stage, we can also generate some basic output for our sample using
+At this stage, we can also generate some simple output for our sample.
+We can generate a "consensus" sequence, effectively changing reference bases with variants from the alignments.
+We can also directly call variants from the alignments and get a set of SNPs.
 ```
-samtools consensus
+samtools consensus -@ 4 -X hifi -r 25 -a -l 0 -o OxO.HiFi.25.asm_consensus.fa OxO.HiFi.25.bam
-bcftools mpileup -Ou -f reference.fa alignments.bam | bcftools call -mv -Ob -o calls.bcf
+bcftools mpileup --threads 4 -Ou -r 25 -f data/ARS-UCD1.2.fa.gz OxO.HiFi.25.bam | bcftools call --threads 4 -mv --ploidy 2 --skip-variants indels --write-index=tbi -o OxO.HiFi.25.vcf.gz
 ```

 These are basic approaches, but might help give us a rough understanding of what to expect.